hasinitharupaba/CSS-Components/README.md

-# CSS-Components
+# How to use the components

-This is built to publish simple CSS components that helps beginner developers to practice and get insights from.
+Each component of this repository has a folder with a markdown file.
+And the code for each component can be found in that markdown file.